 Bookkeeping and Administrative Assistant

-An often over-looked component of a practice is the bookkeeping and finances.
+An often over-looked component of start-up costs for a new law practice is the bookkeeping and finances.
 Most attorneys believe they can keep up with the “books” on their own only to find out a year or so later that the time and expertise needed is taking away from their ability to generate revenue.
 There are a multitude of CPA and fractional CFO companies that cater to young companies.
 Take advantage of these groups.
 Let them monitor your debit and credits while you focus on your practice.

 Likewise, when your law practice is geared up to gain new business, you shouldn’t be spending your valuable time filing papers, updating calendars, and setting important reminders.
 Carve out a portion of the budget for an administrative assistant to focus on the organizational and administrative tasks.
 It will be well worth your while to have a helpful hand in the office when your practice takes off.
 An administrative assistant also provides the ability to make a great first impressions to clients when they visit.